 A peer reviewed maternity epilepsy toolkit1 designed to improve history taking, reduce risk, increase knowledge & awareness & provide a summary of a woman’s epilepsy management.
 Documentation starts at booking & continues throughout pregnancy & the postnatal period.
-Click PDF below to download as a three page double sided document.
+Click PDF below to download as a four page double sided, colour document.
 It is intended that women with epilepsy have ownership of this toolkit and that it is stored within the maternity hand-held records.
 Click links on toolkit to download recommended resources.
 Copyright Kim Morley

 This is an exciting time and feel reassured that most women's seizure control will remain the same during pregnancy.
 However, others may experience an increase in seizures, a change in seizure pattern or severity, or an improvement in seizure control.
 Therefore, it is important to see your GP following a positive pregnancy test in order a prompt assessment is made of your epilepsy and treatment.
 The GP will then refer you to a community midwife for your booking appointment and a Consultant Obstetrician specialising in fetal/maternal medicine.
 If you are already receiving care from an epilepsy specialist team please inform them that you are pregnant.
 If you are not under the care of a consultant neurologist/epilepsy specialist, a prompt assessment should be made of your epilepsy and treatment and an appropriate referral made (please download the maternity epilepsy toolkit, above).